Error distributions for random grid approximations of multidimensional stochastic integrals: Designing the error in approximations of stochastic integrals

-In the rest of this section we assume that we "are in the asymptotic regime", i.e. that $n$ is so large that we, to the degree of approximation needed, may assume that the limits above can be replaced by equalities.
+In the rest of this section we assume that we ``are in the asymptotic regime,'' that is, that $n$ is so large that we, to the degree of approximation needed, may assume that the limits above can be replaced by equalities.
 Thus, below we will assume that